-I have a side interest in genetic genealogy, for which I am Honorary Research Fellow in Genealogical, Paleographic and Heraldic Studies at the Centre for Lifelong Learning at the University of Strathclyde.
+I have a side interest in genetic genealogy, for which I was recently a Honorary Research Fellow in Genealogical, Paleographic and Heraldic Studies at the Centre for Lifelong Learning at the University of Strathclyde.

 My focus is on recent mutations passed down in the Y chromosome, specifically in the spread of the 6500-year-old R-M269 haplogroup, associated with the spread of proto-Indo-European languages into Europe.
 Their progeny today make up the majority of British populations today.

-We are constructing a suite of software that will automatically take raw Y-DNA data from individual testers, and use them to create a haplotree.
-We are using geographical data from those members, and "molecular clocks" within that data, to reproduce migration patterns across the last 5000 years of human history.
+We collecting geographical, genealogical and genetic data from members to calibrate "molecular clocks" within that data, to reproduce migration patterns across the last 5000 years of human history.
 Instructions on how to get yourself included.

 While this continues, here are some useful pieces of information collected as part of this process: